 Bladder cancer is among the most common cancers in the United States.
-An estimated 81,180 people in the U.S. are diagnosed every year, according to the National Cancer Institute.
+About 83,000 people in the U.S. are diagnosed every year, according to the National Cancer Institute.
 About 726,000 people in the U.S. are living with it.

 Scientists don’t yet know exactly what causes bladder cancer, but they have identified risk factors:

 - Smoking: This is the most common risk factor.

 - Age: More than 90% of those diagnosed with bladder cancer are 55 or older.
 People in the 65-74 age group are diagnosed most often.

 - Gender: Bladder cancer is about four times more common in men.